-In clinic one of the most challenging and commonly presenting conditions we see that negatively impacts health is stress.
+In clinic one of the most challenging and commonly presenting conditions, we see that negatively impacts health is stress.
 We see it every day.
-It looks slightly different for every patient, but ultimately the impact that stress has on health is significant and it’s up to you to instill the behaviours that promote a state of parasympathetic dominance (rest and digest).
-This is the default state and where we’re meant to spend most of our time but for many reasons the inverse is true in modern society.
+It looks slightly different for every patient, but ultimately the impact that stress has on health is significant, and it’s up to you to instil the behaviours that promote a state of parasympathetic dominance (rest and digest).
+This is the default state and where we’re meant to spend most of our time, but for many reasons, the inverse is true in modern society.

-What I have learnt about these floating experiences is that every time it is a totally different experience but I always feel calmer, more centered and more ‘me’.
-It’s a great way to carve some time out for yourself and do your body a little favour in a beautiful inner city environment.
+What I have learnt about these floating experiences is that every time it is a totally different experience, but I always feel calmer, more centred and more ‘me’.
+It’s a great way to carve some time out for yourself and do your body a little favour in a beautiful inner-city environment.